Contact Number

 To keep track of the mine's 367 underground workings, a place called "The Secret Room" (named for its blacked-out windows) was built.
 In it, the entire room was filled with a scale model of the mine's below the surface workings.
 Few people knew the room existed while the mine was in operation.
 Today, visitors to the park can see it in the Visitor Center.
 The model represents five square miles of underground workings.
 When the visitors go down the actual shaft in the park, they have journeyed only "one inch" on the model.
 Anything past "two inches" on the model is underwater in the actual mine.

-This tour takes you through the equipment and hard work needed for the profitable Empire mine to run.
+This tour introduces the equipment and hard work needed to extract and process gold from a hard rock mine.
 Afterwards is a great time to stop by the blacksmith shop and see our craftsmen at work.
-Hot weather may cancel; if temperatures are over 90 degrees, this tour will become a second Estate Tour and the blacksmith shop may close early.
+Hot weather may cancel; if temperatures are over 90 degrees, the scheduled mine yard tour will become a second Estate Tour and the blacksmith shop may close early.

 Land Acknowledgement